varun1199/RestaurantTips/VERCEL_DEPLOYMENT_GUIDE.md

 #### Database Connection Issues

 - Verify your `DATABASE_URL` is correctly set in environment variables
+- For Neon PostgreSQL:
+  1. Get your connection string from the Neon dashboard
+  2. Use the format: `postgres://user:password@endpoint/database?sslmode=require`
+  3. Ensure you're using the correct endpoint URL (should contain `neon.tech`)
+  4. Enable connection pooling in the Neon dashboard for better performance
+  5. Test database connectivity with the `/api/neon-test` endpoint
 - Make sure your database allows connections from Vercel's IP addresses
+- For security reasons, create a dedicated role in Neon with limited permissions for the application

 #### Seeing Source Code Instead of Running App